 Assessment criteria (Art.
-16) and similarities between the first and second calls (Art.
+16) and similarities between the first and second examination periods (Art.
 6):

-1. Each section will be worth the same at both calls (section 1, 70%, section 2, 20% and section 3, 10%).

-2. Attaining at least 50% in section 1 and 50% of section 2 is necessary to pass the course.

-3. Section 1 is divided into two parts: midyear examination 1, based on the contents of the first semester (2/3 of the course, 4.7 points of the final grade) and examination 2, based on the contents of the second semester (1/3 of the course, 2.3 points of the final grade).
-A separate examination will be conducted for each of them.

-4. An examination is deemed passed (Article 16) when a mark of 5 or higher on a scale of 0 to 10 has been obtained.
-Examinations with a mark lower than 5 result in a final mark of Fail in the course, which shall be resat.
-If an examination has a mark lower than 5, the maximum mark of the course will be 4.
-In order to implement these marking criteria and allow students to resit their examinations, this two-part structure will be kept for the two calls.

-5. For the assessment of sections 2 and 3, lecturers may request individual or group interviews from students during teaching or office hours to verify the degree of participation and achievement of the objectives set for any task developed.
+- 1. Each section will be worth the same at both examination periods (section 1, 70%, section 2, 20% and section 3, 10%). - 2.
+Attaining at least 50% in section 1 and 50% of section 2 is necessary to pass the course. - 3.
+Section 1 is divided into two parts: midyear exam 1, based on the contents of the first semester (2/3 of the course, 4.7 points of the final grade) and exam 2, based on the contents of the second semester (1/3 of the course, 2.3 points of the final grade).
+A separate exam will be conducted for each of them. - 4.
+An exam is deemed passed (Article 16) when a mark of 5 or higher on a scale of 0 to 10 has been obtained.
+Exams with a mark lower than 5 result in a final grade of Fail in the course, which shall be resat.
+If an exam has a mark lower than 5, the maximum mark of the course will be 4.
+In order to implement these marking criteria and allow students to resit their exams, this two-part structure will be kept for the two examination periods. - 5.
+For the assessment of sections 2 and 3, lecturers may request individual or group interviews from students during teaching or office hours to verify the degree of participation and achievement of the objectives set for any task developed.
 Not accepting such verification will lead to failing the task or activity in question.

-6. Sections 1 and 2 can be resat at the second call.
-Section 3 cannot be resat at the second call.
-At the second call, the notes of the non-resat activities will be kept - section 3 (art.
+6. Sections 1 and 2 can be resat at the second examination period.
+Section 3 cannot be resat at the second examination period.
+At the second examination period, the notes of the non-resat activities will be kept - section 3 (art.
 6.6).

-Differences between the first and the second calls (Art.
+Differences between the first and the second examination periods (Art.
 6):

 Section 1.
-First Call: A qualifying midyear examination will be sat at the end of the first semester on the official date established by the Faculty of Psychology.
-The students who pass it will have to sit an examination of the second part on the official date of the first call.
-Students not passing the first semester examination will have to pass both examinations (first and second part) on the official date of the first call.
-On this date both examinations can be taken consecutively in separate tests or in a joint test including both parts duly identified.
+First Examination period: A qualifying midyear exam will be sat at the end of the first semester on the official date established by the Faculty of Psychology.
+The students who pass it will have to sit an exam of the second part on the official date of the first examination period.
+Students not passing the first semester exam will have to pass both exams (first and second part) on the official date of the first examination period.
+On this date both exams can be taken consecutively in separate tests or in a joint test including both parts duly identified.

 Section 1.
-Second Call: For the second call, the mark of any of both examinations (\geq 5) will be carried forward.
-Section 1 will be assessed with the same kind of examinations at both the first and second calls.
+Second Examination period: For the second examination period, the mark of any of both exams (5) will be carried forward.
+Section 1 will be assessed with the same kind of exams at both the first and second examination periods.

 Sections 2 and 3.
-First Call: Students may be assessed through the following procedures: reports or written assignments; oral presentations of such reports or assignments; case studies and problem solving to show their knowledge and results; preparation, evaluation, application, analysis, and interpretation of psychological test results (tests, questionnaires, scales, etc.) and data management using the appropriate computer and calculation tools.
+First Examination period: Students may be assessed through the following procedures: reports or written assignments; oral presentations of such reports or assignments; case studies and problem solving to show their knowledge and results; preparation, evaluation, application, analysis, and interpretation of psychological test results (tests, questionnaires, scales, etc.) and data management using the appropriate computer and calculation tools.